anoma/geb/README.md

-     The type signature of the morphism is seqn-docompose n : (n) -> (1, (n - 1)) with the intended semantics being that the morphism takes an n-bit integer and splits it, taking the leftmost bit to the left part of the codomain and the rest of the bits to the righ
+     The type signature of the morphism is seqn-docompose n : (n) -> (1, (n - 1)) with the intended semantics being that the morphism takes an n-bit integer and splits it, taking the leftmost bit to the left part of the codomain and the rest of the bits to the right

 <a id="x-28GEB-2ESEQN-2ESPEC-3ASEQN-EQ-20CLASS-29"></a>